Xela3026/workflows-docs/docs/tools/overview.md

 sidebar_position: 1
 ---

-import BrandName from '@site/src/components/BrandName';
+import EnvironmentConfig from 'brand/EnvironmentConfig';

 # Overview

 <div class="dubheader">Workflows</div>

-<BrandName type="name"/> provides your workspaces with an incredibly useful, comprehensive, and detailed automation program called Workflows.
+<EnvironmentConfig type="name"/> provides your workspaces with an incredibly useful, comprehensive, and detailed automation program called Workflows.
 At its core, this tool lets you sequence together several repeatable tasks and processes involving the flow, communication, storage, and evaluation of data.

 These sequenced processes are collated and connected via a ["Workflow"](./tools/workflows).
-You can find your workspace's workflows at <BrandName type="workflows-url"/>.
+You can find your workspace's workflows at <EnvironmentConfig type="workflowsUrl"/>.